Adredes-weslee/sample-notebooks/YOLO_notebook/README.md

      ```
 3) Switch the notebook kernel to “Python 3.11 (sitrep)”.
 4) Run “Install Packages (graceful)”.
-5) Run the remaining cells to prepare data, optionally train, evaluate, save artifacts, and write the Streamlit app.
+5) Run the remaining cells to prepare data, optionally train (Blue and/or Red lane), evaluate, save artifacts, write the Streamlit app, and launch it.

 Notes
 - Kaggle download uses `opendatasets`.
 If offline or it fails, a synthetic dataset is auto‑generated.